 - Back-up – be sure to back-up all critical files and data from your XP machine onto a supported device.

 - Upgrade – when you have the time and budget, prioritize your XP upgrade.
 Migrating to a virtual desktop environment will not only keep your business from having to deal with this issue again, it will enable BYOD for your organization and should significantly reduce your hardware costs.
-Categories: Virtualization
+Categories: General

 If you must keep using XP machines on the Internet at a minimum take these steps: